 The goal of Special Education is to improve the academic, social, and post-school success of students with disabilities.
-Regardless of disability status, all students benefit from world language education, and all students should have the opportunity to acquire linguistic and cultural proficiency in at least one language in addition to English.
+All Rhode Island students will have an opportunity to develop linguistic proficiency and cultural competency in at least one world language in addition to English as, regardless of disability status, all students benefit from world language education.

 Different types of disabilities impact language learning in different ways; therefore, to ensure accessibility, educators must be prepared to provide appropriate supports and accommodations for their students.
 For example, students with neurological impairments involving the use of memory may struggle with remembering multi-step oral instructions and will benefit from having access to written and/or visual supports for each step.
 Students with visual impairments needing 504 accommodations may need to give responses orally rather than in written form or may require Braille texts or text-recognition technology and extra time for processing.
 Hence, it is crucial that world language educators working with differently-abled students implement the student's Individualized Education Program (IEP) and collaborate with Special Education teachers to provide their students with specially designed instruction and related services.